 Expicare, a leader in South Florida home health care, has the appropriate personnel to help you and your loved ones with a variety of medical and non-medical post-surgery needs.
 Our highly qualified registered nurses, licensed practical nurses and certified nursing assistances are available for at home care as well as travelling care.

 We provide post-surgery assistance services from as little as one hour a day to 24/7 around the clock care based upon the needs of the client.
-At Expicare Nursing Agency, each and every situation is handled with exceptional care.
+At Expicare Nursing, each and every situation is handled with exceptional care.

 We Provide Post Surgery Care For:

 - Plastic Surgery